Cart 0

 The Retailer Principles were formed and maintained by the VGA Retailer Working Group to set forth an inclusive range of issues of vital importance to the regulated cannabis industry that local retailers can embrace and engage as a unique license type in the markets' structure in striving to contribute to a more fair, economically viable, racially just, and agriculturally accessible market.
 The Retailer Principles is a living document that will change as cannabis laws change in Vermont and federally.

-the tragic reality of more frequent extreme weather events as the result of human-caused climate change, and the lack of federal relief available to the cannabis industry, we started the Vermont Cannabis Industry Emergency Fund as a permanent relief fund for Vermont-licensed cannabis farms and businesses impacted by natural and unnatural disasters.
+In response to the tragic reality of more frequent extreme weather events as the result of human-caused climate change, and the lack of federal relief available to the cannabis industry, we started the Vermont Cannabis Industry Emergency Fund as a permanent relief fund for Vermont-licensed cannabis farms and businesses impacted by natural and unnatural disasters.

 20221011-post-slide-v1.jpg